Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/developer/dapr/dapr_statestore/_index.md

 ## Deploy the Python application with the Dapr sidecar

 The following is a basic "hello world" [Python app](https://github.com/dapr/quickstarts/tree/master/tutorials/hello-world) that posts JSON messages to localhost:3500, which is the default listening port for Dapr.
-You can invoke the Node.js application's _neworder_ endpoint by posting to _v1.0/invoke/nodeapp/method/neworder_.
+You can invoke the Node.js application's _New Order_ endpoint by posting to _v1.0/invoke/nodeapp/method/neworder_.
 The message contains some data with an _orderId_ that increments once per second.

 - Deploy the Python App to your cluster.